ttytm/emoji-mart-desktop/README.md

 <br>

-I hope this quick start guide and the examples in the repositories source code help on your the way to release your own UI project.
+I hope this quick start guide and the examples in the repositories source code help on the way to release your own UI project.

 ## Credits